trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 SmartLock is a new password manager that is available in Google Chrome.
 Since this uses a Google account it supports Google Authenticator or U2F.
 The choice is yours but for beginners Google Authenticator is the best option.

+## Secure Communication - Chat/Email {#secure-com}

+OnlyKey is OpenPGP compatible and the worlds first plug and play encryption device.
+It is universally supported and does not require special software or drivers.
+With OnlyKey and Keybase you can truly send and receive secure messages anywhere.

+**How it works**

+OnlyKey has two apps for secure communication:

+1) **[WebCrypt](https://docs.crp.to/webcrypt.html)** is supported on Firefox and Google Chrome for sending secure messages right in the browser.

+2) **[BrowerCrypt](https://docs.crp.to/browsercrypt.html)** is a Google Chrome Extension that allows you to highlight any text in the browser and encrypt it.

+{% include note.html content="OpenPGP keys are not accessible to the app or to the browser.
+This is in contrast to for example PGP/GPG software, webmail (i.e. Protonmail), and smartphone apps.
+OnlyKey can only process secure messages when you tell it to by entering a 3 digit challenge code." %}

+**See it in action**

+After configuring your OnlyKey following [these instructions](#generating-keys) you can browse to the [Webcrypt app](https://apps.crp.to/encrypt) to send secure messages.

+- Enter a message to encrypt
+{% include image.html file="encrypted-message.jpg" %}

+- Enter the shown challenge code on the OnlyKey (i.e. 1,5,2)
+{% include image.html file="encrypted-message2.jpg" %}

+- Encrypted message shown, by clicking the button again it will be copied to clipboard
+{% include image.html file="encrypted-message3.jpg" %}
+{% include image.html file="encrypted-message4.jpg" %}

+- Paste the message into any email or chat (Sending via Gmail shown)
+{% include image.html file="encrypted-message5.jpg" %}

+- When the recipient receives the message (email or chat) they can paste it into Webcrypt app to decrypt
+{% include image.html file="encrypted-message6.jpg" %}

+- Enter the shown challenge code on the OnlyKey (i.e. 2,2,1)
+{% include image.html file="encrypted-message7.jpg" %}

+- Decrypted message shown, if the sender signed the message you will see the sender's name (i.e. t) and their key ID.
+{% include image.html file="encrypted-message8.jpg" %}

+- By clicking the button again the message will be copied to clipboard
+{% include image.html file="encrypted-message9.jpg" %}

+{% include note.html content="Messages sent via Webcrypt are never sent over the internet.
+The way it works is the necessary files are downloaded to your browser and all processing is done in the browser of messages.
+Read more about [Webcrypt security here](https://docs.crp.to/webcrypt.html#security-goals)" %}

 ## Preferences {#preferences}

 OnlyKey has several customizable preferences that can be accessed from the preferences tab of the configuration app.